marianzange/iopanic/content/post/five_hops_to_hitler.md

 ## I. Introduction

-> ’No Wikipedia article is more than five degrees seperated from the article about Hitler.’
+> "No Wikipedia article is more than five degrees seperated from the article about Hitler."<br>
-> – Diana
+> &mdash; Diana

 This hypothesis was mentioned by my friend Diana during lunch at the TUM cafeteria.
 Remembering the ’Six Degrees of Seperation’ [1] and the ’Bacon Number’ [2], it sparked my interest in finding evidence for or against her statement.